-5-204 OUTDOOR WOOD FIRED BOILERS
+5-204 OUTDOOR WOOD FIRED BOILERSWOOD STOVES AND CENTRAL HEATERS

-- (a) Applicability. - (1) This section shall apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures any outdoor wood-fired boiler for use in Vermont, except as provided below. - (2) Except for the requirements in subdivision (c)(3) of this section, this section shall not apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures: - (i) Any continuously fed outdoor wood-fired boiler that is specifically designed to burn pellet type fuels with metered fuel and air feed and controlled combustion engineering and that is distributed or sold for use in Vermont before March 31, 2010.
+- (a) Applicability. - This section shall apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures any affected wood heater or central heater for use in Vermont, except as provided below.
+This section shall apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures any outdoor wood-fired boiler for use in Vermont, except as provided below. - This section shall not apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures: Except for the requirements in subdivision (c)(3) subsection (c)(3) of this section, this section shall not apply to any person who owns, operates, installs, allows the installation or operation of, purchases, distributes or sells, or manufactures: